Schellenberg Wittmer Marks 10 Years In Singapore

-(MENAFN- Media OutReach Newswire) SINGAPORE - Media OutReach - 12 September 2023 - Top-tier Swiss law firm Schellenberg Wittmer announced that its Singapore office – which also functions as a regional hub – marked 10 years of presence in Singapore.
+SINGAPORE - Media OutReach - 12 September 2023 - Top-tier Swiss law firm Schellenberg Wittmer announced that its Singapore office which also functions as a regional hub marked 10 years of presence in Singapore.
 Over this period, it has grown its international arbitration business while assisting clients with inbound and outbound investments.

-Marking Schellenberg Wittmer's 10th year in Singapore (from L-to-R): Ambassador of Switzerland to Singapore, HE Frank Grütter, Dr Philippe Borens, Ms Julie Raneda, Dr Christopher Boog, Mr Philippe Bärtsch.
+Marking Schellenberg Wittmer's 10th year in Singapore (from L-to-R): Ambassador of Switzerland to Singapore, HE Frank Grtter, Dr Philippe Borens, Ms Julie Raneda, Dr Christopher Boog, Mr Philippe Brtsch.

 Today, Schellenberg Wittmer is among the leading Swiss multinationals offering specialised legal services in areas related to banking & finance, capital markets, cross-border dispute resolutions, among other fields.